-- (ii) For lots fronting on Primary Streets and Akard Street, Belleview Street, East Griffin Street, West Griffin Street, a minimum sidewalk width of 10 feet must be provided. - (iii) For lots fronting on all other streets, a minimum sidewalk width of eight feet must be provided. - (iv) For lots with structure constructed before March 27, 2002 (effective date of Ordinance No. 24872 that established the pedestrian amenities regulations), if the building official determines that a structure's location makes the required minimum sidewalk width regulations unenforceable, - (aa) a minimum sidewalk width of six feet must be provided if the sidewalk is abutting an existing curb, or - (bb) a minimum sidewalk width of five feet must be provided if the sidewalk is not abutting the existing curb. - (C) Canopies and awnings.
+- (iv) For lots with structure constructed before March 27, 2002 (effective date of Ordinance No. 24872 that established the pedestrian amenities regulations), if the building official determines that a structure's location makes the required minimum sidewalk width regulations unenforceable, - (aa) a minimum sidewalk width of six feet must be provided if the sidewalk is abutting an existing curb, or - (bb) a minimum sidewalk width of five feet must be provided if the sidewalk is not abutting the existing curb. - (C) Canopies and awnings.
 A minimum of 20 percent of the street facing facade width. - (4) The following optional amenities are encouraged and may be provided in addition to the minimum requirements specified above.
-These optional amenities are considered to be enhanced pedestrian amenities for the purpose of Subsections 51P-317.120.2(a) and (b), and are subject to the conditions in Paragraph 51P-317.120.2(c)(4): - (A) Flag poles. - (B) Public art. - (C) Tree or shrub planters. - (D) Water fountains. - (E) Newspaper racks. - (F) Pedestrian street lamps.
+These optional amenities are considered to be enhanced pedestrian amenities for the purpose of Subsections 51P-317.12912.1(a) and (b), and are subject to the conditions in Paragraph-Section 51P-317.12912.1(c)(54): - (A) Flag poles. - (B) Public art. - (C) Tree or shrub planters. - (D) Water fountains. - (E) Newspaper racks. - (F) Pedestrian street lamps.
 A minimum of one per 50 feet of frontage in the pedestrian amenities area. - (G) Bicycle parking racks.
 A minimum of 5 bicycle parking spaces per 100 foot of frontage in the pedestrian amenities area. - (H) Benches.
-A minimum of one per 100 feet of frontage in the pedestrian amenities area.
+A minimum of one per 100 feet of frontage in the pedestrian amenities area. - (I) Trash receptacles.
+A minimum of one per 100 feet of frontage in the pedestrian amenities area. - (5) The following conditions must be met for provision of enhanced pedestrian amenities: